Abraomukas/AstroLabs-final-project-backend/CONTRIBUTING.md

 - Consider the people who will read your code, and make it look nice for them.

+- NEVER use numbers when it comes to naming branches, methods, variables, classes, ... ().
+Pretty much everything.

 - Make sure all your commits are atomic (one feature per commit).

 - Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this: